Trip cost breakdown

 Young Driver Fee

-If you’re between the ages of 18-24, we’ll charge you a Young driver fee.
-If you’re age 25 and booking a vehicle in the US.
+We charge a Young driver fee to guests ages 18-25 who are booking a vehicle in the US.
 Outside of the US, we charge this fee to drivers who are ages 18-24.
 For US drivers ages 18-20, the fee is $25*/day or higher, depending on your age and the vehicle you choose.
 For all others, the fee is $10*/day or higher, depending on your age and the vehicle you choose.
 If you book a trip with a Commercial Host, we won’t charge this fee, but your host might.
 If they do, they’ll include it in their vehicle listing.

 This is the amount a host charges to pickup and drop off a vehicle.
 That single listed fee covers delivery at the start and end of a trip.

 This is the cost to buy optional convenience or physical items some hosts offer.
 These include conveniences such as prepaid refuel, unlimited mileage, or post-trip cleaning.
 Or may be items such as bicycles, sleeping bags, picnic baskets and the like.
 Hosts set their own price for Extras.

 This is the cost to book a trip in a high-value vehicle or for some US guests to book any trip on Turo.
 We charge a security deposit to guests under age 30 who book a Deluxe Class car.
 And we charge a deposit to all guests who book a Super Deluxe Class car.
 We also charge a deposit to a small segment of US guests based on their auto-insurance score, trip details, and other factors.
 Neither Turo nor hosts can waive or remove these deposits.

 - Some US states require Turo to collect a tax for trips that begin or end in those states.
 If your trip includes such a tax, we'll display the amount as a line item at checkout.

 - The province of Quebec in Canada requires us to collect the Quebec Sales tax of 9.975% on services Turo provides.